Traditional Australian Food

 What’s more Aussie than a meat pie?
 The ketchup goes on the top or under the lid in Australia.

-Obviously, meat pies did not originate in Australia yet somehow they became an Aussie icon.
+Meat pies did not originate in Australia yet somehow they became an Aussie icon.
 The meat pie ended up in Australian cuisine at the same time as the first fleet, 1788.

-Sargents in Sydney lays claim to being Australia’s first large scale meat pie producer.
+Sargents in Sydney lays claim to being Australia’s first large-scale meat pie producer.
 Sargents was registered in 1906.

 The pie in our photo is a gourmet version, from the excellent Grant St. Bakery in Port Douglas but the majority of pies in Australia are mass-manufactured in factories and are sold via supermarkets.

-The meat pie is forever associated with ” the footy” and is the cause of many a gravy or ketchup dribble down your front along with a burned tongue.
+The meat pie is forever associated with “the footy” and is the cause of many a gravy or ketchup dribble down your front along with a burned tongue.
 The use of ketchup on pies Down Under is also pretty unique.
 As in the UK, you will often find pies at fish and chip shops and hot to go from bakeries.

 In modern Australia, you should be able to find vegetarian, fish, chicken and cheese pies fairly easily.
 You’ll also see a million variations on the classic meat pie.